 Kale

-If you want healthy skin, hair and bones, then Kale is your answer.
-Regarded as one of the world's most nutritious foods, kale is also a good source of iron and Vitamin C. Kale can be had as a smoothie and not forgetting, in several appetite-stimulating ways.
+If you want healthy skin, hair and bones, then kale is your answer [5].
+Regarded as one of the world's most nutritious foods, Kale is also a good source of iron and Vitamin C.

 Brussels Sprouts

-Another vegetable that's high in nutrients and rich in antioxidants is Brussels sprouts.
-Antioxidants can help reduce the risk of chronic disease, which should make this vegetable a staple on your plate.
-It's also high in fibre, and that, among other things, helps to promote digestive health.
+It's also high in fibre, which, among other things, helps promote digestive health.
 You don't have to scratch your head when it comes to brussels sprouts recipes, for there are heaps!

-There are other vegetables of the cruciferous variety equally worth mentioning, like radish, turnips and watercress being some examples.
+There are other cruciferous vegetables equally worth mentioning, such as radish, turnip, and watercress.
 But, of course, one of the reasons behind the demand for cruciferous vegetables is their apparent cancer-fighting properties.
-Still, in general, eating vegetables is generally good for you, and when something is good, there's no reason to hate it, right?
-So, finish your greens.